Workplace Violence or Homicides in Massachusetts

 Workplace violence has become an epidemic in this country.
 Too often, we think of such cases as unavoidable.
 But the truth of the matter is that employers have an obligation to provide a safe working environment for their employees.
 Lack of security measures, lack of an emergency evacuation plan and other critical safety lapses can permit an act of workplace violence to occur or can otherwise make matters much worse.

-The Massachusetts workplace violence attorneys at the Law Offices of Jeffrey S. Glassman in Boston are committed to representing those who have suffered personal injury or wrongful death in the workplace.
+The Massachusetts workplace violence attorneys at the Jeffrey Glassman Injury Lawyers in Boston are committed to representing those who have suffered personal injury or wrongful death in the workplace.
 For every high-profile case reported in the media, there are dozens of cases of domestic violence, assault and intimidation that go unreported.

 How prevalent is workplace violence?
 The Occupational Safety and Health Administration reports that more than 2 million employees are victimized by violence each year.
 As incredible as it sounds, more than 400 employees are the victims of homicides in the workplace each year, making such violence among the leading causes of work injury nationwide, according to the Bureau of Labor Statistics.What is Workplace Violence?